- Home

 Stage 4:

-You will be required to successfully complete the Scheme for Registration.
+1. You will be recommended to complete the Scheme for Registration.

 Or